Nick Mayo

 Nicholas William Mayo (born August 18, 1997) is an American professional basketball player for Hiroshima Dragonflies of the B.League.
 He played college basketball for the Eastern Kentucky Colonels and left as the program's all-time leading scorer.

 High school career

-Mayo played basketball for Messalonskee High School in Oakland, Maine.
+Mayo grew up in Belgrade, Maine, and played basketball for Messalonskee High School in Oakland, Maine.
 As a senior, he averaged 24.4 points, 13.6 rebounds, 3.1 assists and three blocks per game, leading his team to the Eastern Maine Class A semifinals.
 Mayo was named Maine Gatorade Player of the Year and was a finalist for the Mr. Maine Basketball award.

 College career

 Mayo was a four-year starter at Eastern Kentucky.
 He was named first-team All-Ohio Valley Conference (OVC) four times, joining Ralph Crosthwaite as the only players to ever achieve the feat.
 Mayo scored 2,316 career points, making him Eastern Kentucky's all-time leading scorer and ranking fifth in OVC history.
 He also became his school's all-time leader in blocks.
 As a senior, Mayo averaged 23.7 points, 8.7 rebounds, and 1.8 blocks per game, and led the OVC in free throw percentage (86.4%).